-The Company is assessed non-income related taxes by governmental authorities, including franchising authorities (generally under multi-year agreements), and collects such taxes from its customers.
-In instances where the tax is being assessed directly on the Company, amounts paid to the governmental authorities are recorded as programming and other direct costs and amounts received from the customers are recorded as revenue.
-For the years ended December 31, 2022, 2021 and 2020, the amount of franchise fees and certain other taxes and fees included as a component of revenue aggregated \$232,795, \$257,364 and \$257,405, respectively.
+We are assessed non-income related taxes by governmental authorities, including franchising authorities (generally under multi-year agreements), and collects such taxes from its customers.
+In instances where the tax is being assessed directly on us, amounts paid to the governmental authorities are recorded as programming and other direct costs and amounts received from the customers are recorded as revenue.
+For the years ended December 31, 2023, 2022 and 2021, the amount of franchise fees and certain other taxes and fees included as a component of revenue aggregated \$219,988, \$232,795 and \$257,364, respectively.